 What is a Pulmonary embolism (PE)?

-Here we will discuss pulmonary embolism for nurses and nursing students to help with the understand of this disease process.
+Here we will discuss pulmonary embolism treatment and management for nurses and nursing students to help with the understand of this disease process.
 A PE occurs when one or more pulmonary arteries in the patients lungs have become blocked.
 It is possible that the pulmonary embolism was a result of a blood clot or clots that migrated to the lungs from the legs or even another part of the body, these clots from another part of the body are called DVT (deep vein thrombosis).

 Since a pulmonary embolism usually always happens with a deep vein thrombosis, the two conditions together are referred to as venous thromboembolism.